-Assuming you have already partaken of a drop (or two) in one of the 158 vineyards serving more than 30 cellar doors in New Zealand’s largest wine region (Marlborough accounts for nearly 80% of ALL New Zealand’s wine production), here are three other things to do in this pristine and perfect part of the country.
+Assuming you have already partaken of a wine (or two) in one of the 158 vineyards and more than 30 cellar doors in New Zealand’s largest wine region (Marlborough accounts for nearly 80% of ALL New Zealand’s wine production), here are three other things to do in this pristine and perfect part of the country.

 Must do’s in Marlborough

 From Picton wharf book a day or an afternoon – or even plan to overnight – to Lochmara Lodge in Queen Charlotte Sound.
 It’s only a 15-minute water taxi ride across the bay which gives you a glimpse at the beautiful sounds as you go.

 As well as providing lovely (but not salubrious) accommodation and a restaurant for guests and day trippers, Lochmara Lodge is a wildlife recovery sanctuary.

 When I last visited they (happily for the animals) didn’t have anything there, but in the past they have had rehabilitating native birds and reptiles.
 They also have their own alpacas, kune kune pigs, a dog called Locky (who wants you to throw a stick constantly), and a paradise duck with an attitude they call Madam.
 They found her a mate but she won’t have a bar of him and prefers to follow her human boyfriend around!

 There are kayaks and rope swings for jumping into the sea, of course swimming and great snorkelling, but what is the most exciting thing (for me anyway!) is the new Reef Project they’ve built.